kimpastro/influence-mobile/README.md

 bin/setup
 ```

-To create some offers and a initial user, run:
+To create some offers and an initial user, run:
 ```sh
 bin/rails db:seed
 ```
 It will print out valid credentials so you can access the system.

-## Running the project:

-> Duplicate or rename the `.env.example` to `.env.development.local` and change the `DATABASE_URL` value to match with your already installed postgresql database running locally.

 To start the server:
 ```sh